dart-lang/webdev/dwds/CONTRIBUTING.md

    `remotes/upstream/16.0.2-hotfix-release`)

-1. Update the CI tests so that the branch tests against the appropriate Dart SDKs. a.
+1. Update the CI tests so that the branch tests against the appropriate Dart
+   SDKs:

+   a.
 Make the appropriate changes to DWDS' `mono_pkg.yaml` then run `mono_repo generate`.
 Submit this change to the branch you created in step
    #3, **not** `master`.

+1. Make the fix:

-1. You can now make the change you would like to hotfix.
+   a.
+You can now make the change you would like to hotfix.
 From the Github UI, open a PR to merge your change into the branch you created in step #3, **not** `master`.
 See https://github.com/dart-lang/webdev/pull/1867 as an example.